 - Other popular OTP apps

-Step 2.
-If an account has been enforced to enable 2-step verification, he/she will be required to pass through the 2-step verification setup guide to continue using the service.
+If an account has been enforced to enable 2-step verification, he/she will be required to pass through the 2-step verification setup guide to continue using the service, or it will pop up the following window when they try to log in to the client app.

 To set up the 2-step verification account for the first time, the user is required to log in to the Gateway using his/her own account.